Fathers’ Rights for Contact with Children over Christmas

 If there are disagreements regarding any aspect of child custody or contact, we recommend that your first step is to try mediation.
 This is when a specially trained mediator works to help you and the other parent reach an agreement on where and when each of you will see the children.

 If mediation isn't successful, the next step is to get a Child Arrangement Order from the Court.
 This involves making an application to the Court, which will be reviewed by a Judge.
 They will then decide where the child should live and when he/she should see each parent.
 A Child Arrangement Order can also make provisions for special events such as Christmas and birthdays.

 Our Family Law and Divorce Solicitors can advise on Child Arrangement Orders along with any other types of Court Order relevant to your situation.
 These Court Orders are legally binding.
 So if a Judge rules that child contact should be shared over Christmas, then that's what must happen, giving you – as a father – the legal right to see your kids at Christmas.

 Making Child Contact Arrangements

-Making child contact arrangements can be one of the most difficult things to agree on when a relationship breaks down.
+Child contact arrangements can be one of the most difficult things to agree on when a relationship breaks down.

-However, you must remember that your child has a right to maintain a good relationship with each of their parents, as long as it is safe for him/her to do so.
+Your child has a right to maintain a good relationship with each of their parents, as long as it is safe for him/her to do so.
 This means that as a father, you should be allowed to spend time with your kids.
 If you are unreasonably being denied contact with your children, you should speak to one of our Family Law Solicitors about your options.